vitaly-t/pg-promise/README.md

 **pg-promise** automatically converts all basic javascript types (text, boolean, date, number and null) into their Postgres presentation, as well as [Postgres Array Types](http://www.postgresql.org/docs/9.4/static/arrays.html).

+If, however, you want to use query formatting that's implemented by the [PG] library, set parameter `pgFormatting` to be `true` when initializing the library, and every query formatting will redirect to the [PG]'s implementation.

+Although this has a huge implication to the library's functionality, it is not within the scope of this project to detail.
+For any further reference you should use documentation of the [PG] library.

 Below is an example of how to deal with more complex data types, like binary:

 ```javascript